RomeroGabriel/mastering-python/documentation/functions/variables_scope.md

 ## Types of Scope

-1. Module Global Scope
+1. ??? info "Module Global Scope"
-    - Made of names assigned to values `outside of any class or function block`.
+    Made of names assigned to values `outside of any class or function block`.
-1. Function Local Scope
+1. ??? info "Function Local Scope"
-    - Made of names assigned to values as `parameters, or directly in the body of the function`.
+    Made of names assigned to values as `parameters, or directly in the body of the function`.
-1. Nonlocal Scope
-    - TODO
+1. ??? info "Nonlocal Scope"
+    The nonlocal scope refer to all those variables that are `declared within nested functions`.
+The `nonlocal keyword is used to work with variables inside nested functions`, where the variable should not belong to the inner function.
+It lets you declare a variable as a `free variable`.

+## Variable Lookup Logic

 ## Comparing bytecodes